apache/beam/learning/tour-of-beam/terraform/README.md

 - **project_environment** - environment name
 - **project_id** - name of your GCP Project ID

-# Deploy Tour of Beam Frontend:
+# Deploy the Tour of Beam Frontend:

-6. Run the command below and follow instructions to configure authentication for the Firebase
+6. Run the following command and follow the instructions to configure authentication for Firebase:
 ```
 firebase login --no-localhost
 ```

-7. Run the following command from the top level repository folder ("beam") to deploy the Tour of Beam Frontend infrastructure:
+7. Run the following command from the top-level repository folder ("beam") to deploy the Tour of Beam Frontend infrastructure:
 ```
 ./gradlew learning:tour-of-beam:terraform:InitFrontend -Pproject_environment="environment_name" -Pproject_id="gcp-project-id" -Pdns-name="playground-dns-name" -Pregion="gcp-region" -Pwebapp_id="firebase_webapp_name"
 ```